willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 If you have to do this, please let me know the details about the operating system you are running on and how you installed KlipperScreen in the first place... if I can locate the source of the issue I might be able to workaround in the future.

 </details>

-### Blank Screen after system update
-It has come to my attention that sometimes a system (OS) update can break KlipperScreen.
-This is nothing to do with KlipperScreen but rather the installation of a slightly broken video driver `fbturbo`.
-Luckily the fix is simple.
-After OS upgrade run:

-    sudo apt purge xserver-xorg-video-fbturbo

-Then restart KlipperScreen.

 *All screen shots are taken with the "Colorize" theme (my preference because the buttons are more defined).
 The default is z-bolt and looks slightly different*